 A clean driving record is a driving record with no moving violations, accidents, driving-related convictions or points from the past 3-7 years.
-The length of time that drivers need to have a clean driving record depends on the state, the type of violation, and the purpose of the record check.
+The length of time that drivers need to stay clear of such issues in order to have a clean driving record depends on the state and the purpose of the record check.
 For instance, many insurance companies only look back three years, whereas certain employers may disqualify candidates with a DUI from seven years ago.

 Insurance companies and employers are more forgiving of smaller violations like speeding tickets.
 As a result, one speeding ticket over a three year period will have a smaller impact on your insurance premium than multiple infractions or a serious conviction like a DUI.